 During term-time, the Choir of Trinity College is primarily involved in the singing of services in the College Chapel.
-Evensong is sung twice a week, with the exception of two Sundays a year, when the Choir sings a Choral Eucharist.
+Evensong is sung every Sunday during term time, with the exception of two Sundays a year, when the Choir sings a Choral Eucharist.

 The Choir has collaborated with various orchestras, instrumental ensembles and conductors, including performances of JS Bach’s St Matthew Passion with Jeremy Summerly in 2011, the St John Passion with Stephen Layton in 2012 and Handel’s Messiah in 2016.
-In 2018 the Choir performed the role of the semi-chorus in Edward Elgar’s ‘Dream of Gerontius’ with the Melbourne Symphony Orchestra and Sir Andrew Davis, released the latest in a long line of CD recordings, a disc of Carols.
+In 2018 the Choir performed the role of the semi-chorus in Edward Elgar’s ‘Dream of Gerontius’ with the Melbourne Symphony Orchestra and Sir Andrew Davis, and released the latest in a long line of CD recordings, a disc of Carols.

 The Choir has undertaken nine international tours, most recently to the USA and Canada at the start of 2020.
 Over the past ten years the Choir has also visited Germany, Singapore, Malaysia, New Zealand, the Baltic States, Russia, the UK, France and Spain.

 The Choir is comprised of students studying a wide range of subjects, many of whom are residents at Trinity College, but with others drawn from other Universities in Melbourne.